 'Typical' waste pickers work in the streets, on dumpsites and at landfill sites.
-Their main focus is gathering valuable materials according to the principle of 'cash for trash': anything that cannot be sold for a profit is left to pollute the environment.
-However, an EPR system has to ensure that all packaging is collected, including packaging with no market value or waste that is too light or difficult to collect to be economically viable (e.g. plastic bags, sachets, composite packaging).
+Their focus is gathering valuable materials according to the principle of 'cash for trash': anything that cannot be sold for a profit is left to pollute the environment.
+However, an EPR system must ensure that all packaging is collected, including packaging with no market value or waste that is too light or difficult to collect to be economically viable, e.g., plastic bags, sachets, composite packaging.